 If you have any questions about setting up or imaging, please feel free to e-mail us and we will do our best to help.
-All of our images are on the new EAAS Gallery.
+Be sure and check out our latest images on our Stronge Astrophotography webpages.

 Mark & Nigel Stronge